MikeZwicky/Ticket-System/README.md

   - The password for the admin is admin123

 ### Demonstration:

 The demonstration was recorded.
 The mp4 file can be found on main.

 ## Additional remarks

 The logical structure is saved as Logical structure.pdf on main.

-The project documentation is saved as Project Documentation.docs on main
+The project documentation is saved as Project Documentation.docx on main